AmeeQAQ/RRW/README.md

 ## Setup
 So far, this piece of software has been tested only in my machine running Arch Linux 6.9.7.

-This repository contains two main scripts: `rrw.sh`l and `rrw-jsongen.sh`.
+This repository contains two main scripts: `rrw.sh` and `rrw-jsongen.sh`.
 - `rrw.sh` is the tool itself.
 - `rrw-jsongen.sh` is the JSON generator utility for RRW that it will parse to extract process names and, in the future, custom refresh rates for each title, with the default being 60.